santiregui/kinova_orocos_driver/README.md

 Each time the set_servoing_mode() operation is called, it automatically stops sending the setpoints to the robot (for low level mode).
 Thus, start_sending_setpoints() should be called each time after you call set_servoing_mode() to set a low level mode.

-**Note:** The current version of the Kortex API (v1.1.6) doesn't support sending joint velocities.
+**Note:** The old version of the Kortex API (v1.1.6) didn't support sending joint velocities.
 For this reason, in the meantime, the driver integrates the velocities and sends position setpoints to the robot.
-When v2.0 is released, the velocities will be sent directly to the robot.
+This will be changed later with the new functionalities of 2.0

 If your trajectory generating components needs the initial joint angles (probably it would!) you can use the following before start sending the setpoints: